ashvardanian/StringZilla/README.md

 ### Collection-Level Operations 🎲

-Once split into a `Strs` object, you can sort, shuffle, and more:
+Once split into a `Strs` object, you can sort, shuffle, and reorganize the slices.

 ```python
 lines = text.split(separator='\n')